Battersea: Clapham Junction

 In terms of the number of train movements, Clapham Junction is Europe's busiest railway station.
 It opened on 21 May 1838.

 Queenstown Road (Battersea)

-Queenstown Road (Battersea) is served by some South Western Railways trains.
+Queenstown Road (Battersea) is served by some South Western Railway trains.
 Northbound, most trains call at Vauxhall en route to London Waterloo.
 Southbound passengers can travel towards Richmond, Twickenham, Hounslow, and Windsor & Eton direct.

 Queenstown Road opened up the line on 1 November 1877 by the London and South Western Railway, as Queen's Road (Battersea).
 British Rail renamed the station to Queenstown Road (Battersea) on 12 May 1980.

 London Underground

 As part of Northern line extension to Battersea, Battersea is connected to the London Underground network at Battersea Power Station tube station in September 2021.

 Bus

-London Bus routes 44, 137, 156, 344, 436, 19, 49, 319, 345 and 452 serve the Battersea area during the daytime.
+London Bus routes 44, 137, 156, 211, 344, 436, 19, 49, 319, 345 and 452 serve the Battersea area during the daytime.
 Night buses N19, N137 and N44, as well as the 344 and 345 route, run overnight.